How to Brief a Designer

 Step 1: Gather together your current marketing materials if you have any.
 Does it all work together or is it a miss-match of styles and colours?

-Step 3: Create a mood board (or scrap book or Pinterest boards) – anything where you can capture all your ideas together.
+Step 3: Create a mood board (or scrapbook or Pinterest boards) – anything where you can capture all your ideas together.
 This is something you can share with your designer so they get a real taste of what you are looking for.

 Step 5: Create a quick overview of your business in terms of what you do and who you work with so that the designer knows who the designs need to appeal to.
 This is especially important if you are working with a new designer.

 Step 6: Work out what elements need: business cards, leaflets, posters, website, postcards, newsletter template, presentations, car graphics, signage, social media headers – the list is endless.
 Start with the minimum that you need and get your foundations in place, you can always build on them later.
-For me this was my logo, business cards and website.
+For me, this was my logo, business cards and website.

 I am pretty visual (probably something to do with being a graphic designer back in the day) and I find that a rough drawing really helps me to work out how I want things put together and what I need to include in the brief.

-Step 8: Ask for a quote before your designer starts work so that you can agree the price.
+Step 8: Ask for a quote before your designer starts work so that you can agree on the price.
 Make sure you know if there are corrections included or whether they are charged as extras.

-Use your brief to get quotes from a two or three designers especially if you are trying out someone new.
+Use your brief to get quotes from two or three designers especially if you are trying out someone new.
 If they are unknown to you, have a look at their work and see if you like their style before committing to use them.
-Also ask around for recommendations, it’s always a great way to find a new supplier.
+Also, ask around for recommendations, it’s always a great way to find a new supplier.

-Step 9: If you are providing copy, write it and get it double checked before supplying it – the more correct it is at this stage, the quicker and cheaper the job will be in the long run.
+Step 9: If you are providing the copy, write it and get it double checked before supplying it – the more correct it is at this stage, the quicker and cheaper the job will be in the long run.
 This is especially important if you are printing something, as once it is done, your only option is to re-print if there are mistakes.